min2ha/ukwa-site/content/target/57330/index.en.md

   "subject": "Brexit : Impact on Northern Ireland"
 }

-# Northern Ireland Assembly: Health and Social Care in NI - Areas of EU Competence, Action and Support

 Research and Information Service Briefing Paper looking at areas of EU competence in health and a selected range of specific areas that will need to be addressed post-Brexit.